json-api/json-api/status/index.md

 title: "JSON API: Specification Status"
 ---

+**The [base JSON API specification](/format) has reached stable status.**

+Future changes to the base specification will always be backwards compatible using a _never remove, only add_ strategy.

-**This document is a work in progress** and will change as implementation work progresses.
-Implementors should be aware that this specification is not stable.
+**JSON API's [extensions](/extensions) are still a work in progress** and may change as implementation work progresses.
+Implementors should be aware that extensions are not yet stable.
-It is currently missing some details about the `meta` attribute and could be more precise about details of working with relationships.

 Work on this specification is being done at its [GitHub repository](https://github.com/json-api/json-api).
 Please feel free to help